Medicine

 Additional mandatory costs

-Entry to the course is subject to a satisfactory medical check and also a criminal record check (AccessNI £33).
-Students will be required to meet the costs of required vaccinations and AccessNI checks.
-Mandatory Occupational Health screening costs £35 and minimum vaccinations can cost up to £50 if you have not arranged these via your GP before the start of the programme.
+Entry to the course is subject to a satisfactory medical check and a criminal record check.
+Students will be required to meet these costs.
+AccessNI currently costs £33.
+Mandatory Occupational Health screening costs £35 and required vaccinations can cost up to £50 if you have not arranged these via your GP before the start of the programme.
 Additional screening and vaccinations can cost up to £170 if a student wishes to become EPP cleared, however this is not mandatory.
-Full details of OH requirements will be communicated to offer holder in advance.
+Full details of OH requirements will be communicated to offer holders in advance.

 It is important to remember that costs associated with accommodation, travel (including car parking charges) and normal living will need to be covered in addition to tuition fees.